 Use the tips and tools in this guide to hire employees that will make a positive difference for your practice.

 & Your Business

 The codification of sick leave laws is on the rise.

 There is very little that can be said about sick leave laws that is standard for readers across the nation.
 As of the publication of this resource, there are no federal laws in existence mandating or governing sick leave accommodations outside of those pertaining to employees who are considered to be in a protected class, including employees with disabilities.

 Still, sick leave laws are increasingly common across the nation, and nearly all of them require sick leave to be PAID with a handful of exceptions for small employers.

 The first mandated sick leave accommodations in the US went into effect in San Francisco in February 2007.
-Washington, D.C. was next, enacting their own guidelines in November 2008 and, today, there are laws in place in 16 states plus the District of Columbia mandating that employers provide some kind of sick leave to their employees, but that’s more or less where the similarities stop.
+Washington, D.C. was next, enacting their own guidelines in November 2008, and unique sick leave regulations have been rolling out in states and localities across the nation ever since.